MultiPlan Corporation

 Network

-As of December 31, 2021, the company’s network included over 1.2 million healthcare providers.
+As of December 31, 2022, the company’s network included over 1.3 million healthcare providers.
 The company’s team of approximately 100 network development professionals manages these network relationships across its Primary and Complementary PPO Networks.
+The network development team manages a sophisticated program of data mining, profiling, recruiting and ultimately contracting with new providers to increase the value provided to customers.

 Sales and Marketing